-- IB MYP 1 students will hav hours of educational learning time; - ★ IB MYP 2 students will hav hours of educational learning time; - \ IB MYP 3 and 4 students will hav 1104 hours of educational learning time: - ★ IB MYP 5 students will hav hours of educational learning time; - \ IB DP 1 and IB DP 2 students will hav a total of 2044 hours of educational learning time over two years.
+- IB MYP 1 students will have 992 hours of educational learning time; - IB MYP 2 students will have 1049 hours of educational learning time; - IB MYP 3 students will have 1106 hours of educational learning time; - IB MY 4 students will have 1049 hours of educational learning time; - IB MYP 5 students will have 1077 hours of educational learning time; - IB CP1 and CP2 students will have a total of 2155 hours of education learning time over two years. - IB DP 1 and IB DP 2 students will have a total of 2353 hours of educational learning time over two years.